Frontera Energy (TSX:FEC) E10: C$-18,206.33 (As of Mar. 2026)

 Frontera Energy Business Description

 Frontera Energy Corp is a Canadian-based company engaged in the exploration, development, and production of crude oil and natural gas reserves in South America.
-It operates in four reportable segments such as Colombia, Ecuador, Guyana and Infrastructure Colombia.
+It operates in three reportable segments such as Colombia which includes all upstream business activities of exploration and production in Colombia, Guyana Includes all offshore business activities of exploration in Guyana. and Infrastructure Colombia Includes the Companies investment in certain infrastructure, midstream and other assets, including storage, port, the reverse osmosis water treatment facility (SAARA), the palm oil plantation, other facilities in Colombia and the Companies investment in pipelines.
 The majority of its revenue is generated from the Colombia segment.